russelldb/riak_core/docs/ring_claim.md

 - node 5 - 1
 - node 6 - 1

-This, in this case will provide for a more even distribution of coverage plans across nodes.
+This will provide for a more even distribution of coverage plans across nodes.
 However, this is really only a problem where the number of nodes is a factor of three.
 Even in the multiple of three case, although the coverage plans are individually unbalanced, they are collectively balanced; across multiple queries the load is still split across the cluster.

 This should not be a significant issue when scheduling lots of small coverage queries, but may have unpredictable impacts if scheduling larger coverage queries, such as when key-listing.
 However, scheduling larger coverage queries on production systems breaches standard best practice guidance in Riak.